Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: The Great Questions

-What’s the worst disease you can imagine getting?
+What would you do if you knew you had one day left to live?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
 Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the...

 « Previous Entries Next Entries »